 For slight water intrusion, place the custom mechanical watch face down and the bottom cover facing outward, and wear it in reverse on your wrist.
 The steam will dissipate in two hours.
 If the water intrusion is severe, please contact the merchant immediately for assistance.

 This is basic knowledge.
 Anyone with a little understanding should know that after winding up an automatic watch manually until it is completely wound, you can still continue to wind it up without damaging the mainspring.

 The reason is that when the mainspring is tightly wound, the automatic winding mechanism still works and continues to wind the mainspring, preventing it from being damaged.

 Principle: The mainspring of the automatic watch is a special spring with a short auxiliary spring at its outer end.
 After this type of mainspring is installed in the barrel, its outermost circle is between the barrel wall and the auxiliary spring.
 Due to the action of the auxiliary spring, there is a certain pressure difference between the end of the mainspring and the barrel wall.
 When there is a tendency for relative sliding between the end of the mainspring and the barrel wall, a certain frictional force will be generated.
 This frictional torque is slightly greater than the maximum winding torque of the mainspring.
-Therefore, the mainspring can continue to be wound before it is fully wound, but after it is fully wound, it will slip along the barrel wall.
+Therefore, the mainspring can continue to be wounded before it is fully wounded, but after it is fully wounded, it will slip along the barrel wall.
 In this way, the mainspring will not snap, and the automatic mechanism will not be damaged.

 The slipping torque of the auxiliary spring has a relatively large influence on the torque output of the mechanical watch train, which directly affects the height of the swing amplitude.
 To stabilize the slipping torque, many mechanical watches also have grooves on the inner wall of the barrel.